-Full-time faculty members who are given a summer teaching assignment shall be paid on a credit hour basis, according to the type of class (lecture vs. lecture/lab combination) and at the existing adjunct rate.
+Full-time faculty members may be given additional teaching or project appointments between traditional fall and spring academic semesters (summer and interim/Winterim terms) to meet instructional needs of students or special needs of the College.
+Full-time faculty members who are given a summer teaching assignment shall be paid on a credit hour basis, according to the type of class (lecture vs. lecture/lab combination) and at the existing adjunct instructor rate.